Jersey City, New Jersey: Urbanization

 In 1804, Alexander Hamilton, now a private citizen, was focused on increasing manufacturing in the greater New York City area.
 To that end, he helped to create the "Associates of the Jersey Company" which would lay the groundwork for modern Jersey City through private development.
 While envisioning the future of Jersey City, Hamilton said: "One day, a great city shall rise on the western banks of the Hudson River."
 The consortium of 35 investors behind the company were predominantly Federalists who, like Hamilton, had been swept out of power in the election of 1800 by Thomas Jefferson and other Democratic-Republicans.
 Large tracts of land in Paulus Hook were purchased by the company with the titles owned by Anthony Dey, who was from a prominent old Dutch family, and his two cousins, Colonel Richard Varick, the former mayor of New York City (1789–1801), and Jacob Radcliff, a Justice of the New York Supreme Court who would later become mayor of New York City from 1810 to 1811 and again from 1815 to 1818.
 They laid out the city squares and streets that still characterize the neighborhood, giving them names also seen in Lower Manhattan or after war heroes (Grove, Varick, Mercer, Wayne, Monmouth and Montgomery among them).
 John B. Coles, a former New York State senator (1799–1802), purchased the area north of Paulus Hook known as Harsimus and laid out a grid plan centered around a park.
-Following Hamilton's death, Coles proposed naming the park in his honor as "Hamilton Park."
+Following Hamilton's death, Coles named the park in his honor as "Hamilton Park."

 Despite Hamilton's untimely death in July 1804, the Association carried on with the New Jersey Legislature approving Hamilton's charter of incorporation on November 10, 1804.
 However, the enterprise was mired in a legal boundary dispute between New York City and the state of New Jersey over who owned the waterfront.
 This along with the associated press coverage discouraged investors who wanted lots on the waterfront for commercial purposes.
 The unresolved dispute would continue until the Treaty of 1834 where New York City formally ceded control of the Jersey City waterfront to New Jersey.
 Over that time though, the Jersey Company opened the city's first medical facility, known as the "pest house", in 1808 and applied to the New Jersey Legislature to incorporate the "Town of Jersey" in 1819.
 The legislature enacted "An Act to incorporate the City of Jersey, in the County of Bergen" on January 28, 1820.
 Under the provision, five freeholders (including Varick, Dey, and Radcliff) were to be chosen as "the Board of Selectmen of Jersey City", thereby establishing the first governing body of the emerging municipality.
 The city was reincorporated on January 23, 1829, and again on February 22, 1838, at which time it became completely independent of Bergen and was given its present name.
 On February 22, 1840, Jersey City became part of the newly created Hudson County which separated from Bergen County and annexed the former Essex County land of New Barbadoes Neck.